snehaheda/payments-library/REST-API-Docs/Setting_up_and_test/REST_API_Setting_Up_And_Test.md

 ![curl response](curl.png)

-## Runnig the automated frontend tests
+## Downloading the automated frontend tests

 You can test the payment360 REST endpoint from your browser, so you can make sure your org is set up properly.